wizardpb/metrics-tracker/README.md

 # metrics-tracker

-A Clojure library designed to ... well, that part is up to you.
+A Clojure application to calculate and present various agile metrics

 ## Usage

-FIXME

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Prajna Inc.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.